Psychosis Therapy & Counselling in Toronto

 How to Cope with Psychosis

 The first time someone has a psychotic episode, they will almost certainly need professional psychosis help.
 Psychosis can be treated with specific medications that help the brain do a better job of telling reality from distorted experiences.
 This is crucial to maintaining health and preventing further psychotic episodes.
+Coping with psychosis involves a combination of medical treatment, therapy, and lifestyle changes to help reduce the risk of future episodes.

 At home, you can reduce the risk of psychosis and psychotic episodes by minimizing stressful events, avoiding street drugs and alcohol, and getting support from people who understand that even if the feelings and thoughts you’re experiencing aren’t objectively real, they feel real to you and can be very distressing.